sajjaphani/learn-java/README.md

 The Java language provides two basic [synchronization idioms](https://docs.oracle.com/javase/tutorial/essential/concurrency/syncmeth.html): synchronized methods and synchronized statements.

 This [example](/src/org/learnjava/concurrent/SynchronizedCounterExample.java) uses synchronized method for sharing access to fields.

+### Deadlocks

+[Deadlock](https://docs.oracle.com/javase/tutorial/essential/concurrency/deadlock.html) describes a situation where two or more threads are blocked forever, waiting for each other.

+This [example](/src/org/learnjava/concurrent/deadlock/DeadLockExample.java) demonstrates the occurence of a deadlock.

+This [example](/src/org/learnjava/concurrent/deadlock/DeadLockFreeExample.java) modifies the above one to eliminate the deadlock.

 ### Locks